Northwestern University: Men's Basketball

 The Wildcats men's basketball team is under the direction of Sullivan-Ubben head men's basketball coach Chris Collins, a role that he has been in since 2013.
 Collins led the Wildcats to heights never before reached during the 2016–17 season when the program saw a school-record 24 wins and its first NCAA tournament berth and victory in program history.
 Collins was named as one of four finalists for the Naismith Men's Coach of the Year award in 2017.

-The Wildcats single national championship is from 1931, retro-picked by the Helms Athletic Foundation and, later, by the Premo-Porrett Power Poll.
+Northwestern’s 1930–31 team was retroactively named national champion by both the Helms Athletic Foundation and the Premo-Porretta Power Poll.
 Since then, the Wildcats have played in the National Invitation Tournament seven times, most recently in 2012.
 The men's basketball program was the first to open the renovated Welsh-Ryan Arena on November 2, 2018, in an exhibition game against McKendree.
 The facility was built to be the most accessible arena in college athletics and seats 7,039.